oroinc/documentation/commerce/frontstore_guide/rfq/index.rst

    .. image:: /frontstore_guide/img/rfq/GuestSLButton.png

-3. Click **Request Quote** on the rop right of the page, or select this option from the drop-down list of the **Create Order** button at the bottom of the page.
+3. Click **Request Quote** on the top right of the page, or select this option from the drop-down list of the **Create Order** button at the bottom of the page.

    .. image:: /frontstore_guide/img/rfq/GuestCreateRFQButtons.png